-- Mark Pillow, who played Nuclear Man in Superman IV doesn't have any other film credits and only appeared in a few TV series before apparently quitting acting.
+- Mark Pillow, who played Nuclear Man in Superman IV: The Quest for Peace doesn't have any other film credits and only appeared in a few TV series before apparently quitting acting.

 - Screenwriter Diane Thomas was discovered by Michael Douglas, wrote Romancing the Stone and then died before she could do another film.
 There's now a Diane Thomas Screenwriting Award.

 - Eagle Vs Shark (which is probably best known as "that movie Jemaine Clement did before Flight of the Conchords") is to date, the only film written by Loren Horsley (although it's not the only one she acted in, it is the only one she starred in.)

 - Los Angeles deputy district attorney Lou Holtz Jr. wrote a screenplay called The Cable Guy, and through various connections it wound up in the hands of Chris Farley, then later Jim Carrey.
 Once Carrey and director Ben Stiller took on the project they brought in Judd Apatow to do a major rewrite.
 After the film was finished Apatow appealed to the Writer's Guild for a screenplay credit, but they said no (he wound up being credited as producer), so Holtz is the sole credited writer.
 The film was a notorious flop.
 Holtz went back to being a DA and The Cable Guy is still his only screen credit.